DomenPigeon/sql-tutorial/README.md

 ### 4. List all departments with the total number of employees and the total budget of their projects

-**Instruction**: Show each department with the count of employees and the sum of project budgets.
+**Instructions**: Show each department with the count of employees and the sum of project budgets.
 Include departments without employees or projects.
 <details>
 <summary>Solution</summary>